Arthur-Bridges/RegEX-Tutorial/README.md

 ### Conclusion

-Now that we have explained regex components.
+Now that we have learned regex components.
 Lets put that knowledge together by dissecting the following regex expression:

 - `^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$`

 - 1. `^`: Starting from the beginning we have the Caret(^) character thats asserting a position.

-- 2. `(https?:\/\/)?`: We have captured a group of the protocol (https) where we have a quantifier which states that the 's' in https is optional.
+- 2. `(https?:\/\/)?`: We have a captured a group of the protocol (https) where we have a quantifier which states that the 's' in https is optional.
 Also, ending the captured group with a quantifier.
 We're stating the including the entire protocol is optional.

 - 3. `([\da-z\.-]+)`: This is another captured group which gives the constraints that are allowed for the domain part of the URL which is (a-z), digits, dots, and hyphens are allowed within the domain name.